 The Solas Centre for Public Christianity (Solas CPC) is a media and training ministry based in Scotland.
 It is dedicated to resourcing and encouraging Christians and churches to communicate the Gospel in the public square.
 It has been developed by David Roberston who blogs as The Wea Flea.

 Freedom for Faith is the Australian Christian legal think tank that exists to see religious freedom protected and promised in Australia.
 The Presbyterian Church of Australia is a financial supporter of this important organisation.

 The Australian Christian Lobby helps Christians and churches have a non-partisan, non-denominational voice for values to the public policy discourse.
-We get that not every Christians agrees with every issue ACL champions (or dosen’t) or with all their approaches, however we are thankful for the way they have helped Christians, especially evangelicals, reengage in the political process in Australia.

 The Centre for Christian Living (CCL) is based at Moore Theological College in Syndey and aims to help Christians understand how the teaching of the Bible informs and shapes life.
 It works primarily by making hosting presentations by Moore College faculty which are accessible to the Christian community.

 The Ethics & Religious Liberty Commission (ERLC) is an entity of the Southern Baptist Convention.
 It is dedicated to engaging the culture with the gospel of Jesus Christ and speaking to issues in the public square for the protection of religious liberty and human flourishing.
 It offers all sorts of useful resources and news.